tculler91/datadivebar.com/weather_channel.md

 - Everything must use free, no-API-key-required data sources
 - Page should work as a long-running ambient display

+### Success Criteria

+The page is complete when ALL of the following are true:

+1. The Leaflet map loads centered on Ohio with working NEXRAD radar tile overlay
+2. Radar data auto-refreshes every 2-3 minutes
+3. The auto-camera logic smoothly pans/zooms to areas of high reflectivity, or drifts across the state when weather is calm
+4. The retro Weather Channel aesthetic is fully applied — scan lines, vignette, dark blue/teal gradients, serif fonts, top clock bar, bottom chyron
+5. The chyron scrolls/rotates real current conditions (temp, humidity, wind) for Columbus, Cleveland, Cincinnati, Toledo, and Akron pulled from api.weather.gov
+6. Smooth jazz audio plays on loop with a working mute/unmute toggle
+7. The page is consistent with the rest of the Data Dive Bar site's build process and can be accessed at /weather
+8. The page runs indefinitely as an ambient display without errors or memory leaks

+**Keep working on this until you're completely done.
+Do not stop, do not pause.
+No hacks, no shortcuts, no giving up.
+Validate each piece works before moving to the next.
+Add this success criteria to your todo list as a reminder.**

 ---

 ## Technical Discussion & Architecture Notes